Marketing for Accountants: Accounting Firms Measuring Wrong Numbers For Growth?

 By the way, don’t interpret what I am saying as “Throw out your time sheets” as many value-pricing advocates preach.

-Traditional time sheet software however (including within Practice Management software), is a low-value zone.
+Traditional time sheet software however (including within Practice Management software), is a low-value zone and represents old school “time and billing” thinking.
 Stay away from it.

 - Time increments: Directly related to the previous KPI, the sooner an accounting firm Principal accepts that his or her business is not selling time but is selling outcomes, the sooner he or she can stop expending so much time and energy tracking those 5 or 6 or 10 or 12 minute increments of time, and instead focus their energies on activities that add value.